RaphaelHenin/SkiProject/README.md

 ## Requirement :
 Add the jgoodies-common-1.8.0.jar in the classpath.
 (Run Configurations -> Classpath tab -> Add external Jar)

+## To Know :
+Summary
+So when to use DFS over A*, when to use Dijkstra over A* to find the shortest paths ?
+We can summarise this as below-

+1) One source and One Destination-
+→ Use A* Search Algorithm (For Unweighted as well as Weighted Graphs)

+2) One Source, All Destination –
+→ Use BFS (For Unweighted Graphs)
+→ Use Dijkstra (For Weighted Graphs without negative weights) → Use Bellman Ford (For Weighted Graphs with negative weights)

+3) Between every pair of nodes-
+→ Floyd-Warshall
+→ Johnson’s Algorithm

 ## Subject
 In anticipation of the upcoming winter, Mr. Snow, director of a major ski resort, is looking to optimize the management of his company while making the ski area more attractive to tourists.